Find a Lawyer

 CA9 Reverses IJ & Criticizes Her Predisposition to Discredit Testimony of Asylum-Seekers

 The Court held that substantial evidence did not support the IJ’s negative credibility determination.
-The Court noted that it had reversed the IJ’s credibility determination in several previous cases and instructed the BIA to remand the case to a different IJ. (
+It noted that it had reversed this IJ’s credibility determination in several previous cases and instructed the BIA to remand the case to a different IJ. (

 Smolniakova v.
 Gonzales